About FLENK

 Flora

-Flora Suen is an educator and arts worker.
+Flora Suen (they/she) is an educator and digital creator.
 They were part of the international team that created the European Union's first online education resource for young people to identify and be active against racism and other forms of discrimination, the Stories that move: toolbox against discrimination.

 Recently they collaborated with artist Katy B Plummer to build an AI chatbot and digital activations for Katy’s City of Sydney installation We are all astonishingly wise 2020 and video installation opera Margaret and the Grey Mare 2023.
 From 2018-2021 they were the Digital Learning Producer at the Museum of Contemporary Art Australia and was part of the team that created the Artful: art and dementia online toolkit for people living with dementia and their support networks, and the Aboriginal Digital Embassy for the exhibition Richard Bell: You Can Go Now.